polkadot-developers/substrate-docs/content/md/en/docs/main-docs/design/smart-contract-pallets.md

 ### What is the difference between memory and storage?

 In ink! `memory` is the computer memory that is commonly known to programmers, while `storage` is the contract instance memory.
-The `storage` is backed up by the runtime in a database. <!--Accesses to it are considered to be slow.-->
+The `storage` is backed up by the runtime in a database.
+Accesses to it are considered to be slow.

 ### How do I run tests?